Explore how your team can use Hiver.

 Email responses that are jargon-heavy or vague can make customers frustrated.
 You need to empathize with customers and most importantly, know how to account for non-verbal communication cues.

 Good customer service emails are easy to understand, and help customers achieve what they’re looking for.
 In this post, we’ll share tips and templates for writing such emails.
+You can also try our free AI email writer to draft clear and professional emails for your customers.

 Customer Service Emails Inside GmailSee how Hiver works